 - Consistency- Are your profile and cover pictures all the same?
 How about your description?
 Is it consistent and packed full of keywords?

 - Do you post regularly on all of your live channels?
 If you have abandoned Twitter then close it.
 There is nothing worse than an abandoned account, it makes brands mistrustful of you.
 It’s better to not have an account than having an abandoned one.

 This is a measure of your social influence and what potential partners are going to look for.
 Yes, you may have lots of followers on Instagram.
 Are that following engaged?
 This is possibly more important than your number of followers if you have 40k followers on Instagram but you never get more than 100 likes and no comments this is a red flag to brands.

 If your social media profiles aren’t up to scratch then before going any further spend some time making sure they are.

 If you are happy with your blog and social media channels then you need to look at your content…

 Can you prove what you can do?

 When reaching out to brands it’s better to have examples to be able to send them to prove your work.
 For example, if you are pitching a hotel review then ideally you want to be able to send them a hotel review you have already done.
-Same goes for a product review, a tour review etc.
+The same goes for a product review, a tour review, etc.

 These first reviews may need to be done at your own expense.
 But having good quality reviews with strong images and a decent engagement to be able to send with your pitch is essential to help build trust and demonstrate the quality of your work.
 If you need some help putting together the perfect pitch then take a read of this post.